Electric cars – the ultimate guide

 Take your pick of Tesla and enjoy the benefits of the Tesla Supercharger network

-Tesla now have their own charging infrastructure, for Tesla cars only, in place across the UK and around the world.
+Tesla now has its own charging infrastructure, for Tesla cars only, in place across the UK and around the world.

 The Supercharger network is the fastest in the UK with speeds of up to 120kW available (about five times as fast as your standard public charger).
 It will take around 30 minutes to get to 80% charge.